ShahinUsif/MaterialShowcaseView/README.md

+# Material Showcase View
+Modified with a button to skip all sequence steps

+Credit to this library creator (@deano2390) .
 *Looking for collaborators to help maintain this library, drop me a line at me@deanwild.co.uk if you want to help.*

 # MaterialShowcaseView